siberianfox/tinygwiki/TinyG-Boot-Loader.md

 1. Get the right programmer.
 The xmega requires PDI programming.
 Use the Atmel [AVRISP mkii](http://www.mouser.com/ProductDetail/Atmel/ATAVRISP2/?qs=%2fha2pyFaduiLEF45YHzXlzYdfQlCIaNgRBHMmCoiTxs%3d) or some other programmer that supports PDI programming.
 Plug the programmer into TinyG and apply power to TinyG.

 1. Bring up Studio6 and the device programming panel.
 Look under Tools/Device Programming
  * In the programming panel verify Tool is AVRISP mkii, the device is ATxmega192A3 and the interface is PDI.
 Hit Apply.
 You should see the Device signature and voltage field populate.
-Voltage should be 3.2v or thereabouts.
+Voltage should be 3.2v or thereabouts.<br>

 1. Set the fuses.
 Go to Fuses and set the following
  * set BOOTRST to BOOTLDR